benjystanton/benjystanton.github.io/_posts/2016-08-26-things-my-little-girls-have-taught-me-about-feminism.md

 Credit: WNYC New York Public Radio (CC BY-NC 2.0)

 So, if like me, you’re keen to be a better man then I recommend following [@manwhohasitall on twitter](https://twitter.com/manwhohasitall).
-It’s account that takes headlines from trashy women’s magazines then aims them at men.
+It’s an account that takes headlines from trashy women’s magazines then aims them at men.

 Like this one:

 > “Men!
 Is having it all really possible?
 Kids, relationship, beach hair, imaginative picnic ideas AND a PH balanced intimate area?”

 It highlights the absurd way that women are treated by the media sometimes.

-So I’m hear today as sign of solidarity to say: “My name is Benjy and I’m a feminist”.
+So I’m hear today as a sign of solidarity to say: “My name is Benjy and I’m a feminist”.

 …and guys, it’s okay if you want to watch pink, sparkly things sometimes.
 It doesn’t mean you’re any less of a man.
 It doesn’t mean you’re gay.
 It doesn’t mean anything.
 Unless you want it to.
 Just relax and enjoy it.